veronicasalt/pennymac-stocks-proj/README.md

 ```

 ## Challenges
 1. API Rate: The Massive API has a limit of 5 requests per minute.
-To prevent 429  errors, ingestor.py uses a throttling delay of time.sleep(12) between ticker requests.
+To prevent 429  errors, ingestor.py uses a throttling delay of time.sleep(12) between ticker requests (60 seconds / 5 requests = 12 seconds per request).

 2. IAM: Encountered “Provisioning Missing Trust” errors when deploying the frontend.
 This was resolved after updating the IAM stack to use a Composite Principal- which allows Amplify and CodeBuild to hold IAM Service Roles.